senocular/senocular.github.com/articles/class_is_not_syntactic_sugar.md

-# Why JavaScript's class is not just syntactic sugar
+# Why JavaScript's class is Not Just Syntactic Sugar

 The `class` syntax in JavaScript is often described as "syntactic sugar" for normal constructor functions, meaning its just a different way of doing the same thing.
 But this is not entirely true.
 While JavaScript continues to use constructor functions to represent its version of classes, even when using the `class` syntax, constructors created using `class` are quite different from those created through normal function declarations.
 These differences include: